-This Challenge is now closed for applications.
+This Challenge is now closed.
 The Creation Weekend was held on 28 Feb and 1 March 2015 at the British Museum.
-Read more about each finalist, City Radar, Culture Everywhere and Rabble, by clicking their name and going through to each team's Q&A blog.
-They have each received £5000 and a bespoke incubation package.
-The final winner of the Challenge who will recieve the grand prize of £50,000 will be announced in May so watch this space!
+Read more about the finalists, City Radar, Culture Everywhere and Rabble, who each received £5,000 and a bespoke incubation package.
+Culture Everywhere went on to win the Challenge and received the £50,000 prize.

 Nesta and the Open Data Institute are running an open data challenge on the theme of Heritage & Culture.
 We are asking teams to develop products and services which answer the question:

 Applications are open from 4th November 2014 until midday 9th February 2015 and we are holding a series of events during the application period to help teams develop their ideas.
 Applications should be submitted using our Heritage & Culture group on Collabfinder.